From bars with waterside views to boat trips along the coast, discover more ways you can enjoy Edinburgh’s Forth Bridges.

 1. Walk or cycle across the Forth Road Bridge

 With the opening of the Queensferry Crossing as a motorway, the Forth Road Bridge now has a new chapter to its story – it is now a public pathway, opening up the route for walking and cycling across the Forth.
-With stunning views across to Edinburgh & the Lothians on the south coast and Fife on the north coast, this is a real Instagram picture-perfect location.
+With stunning views across to Edinburgh and the Lothians on the south coast and Fife on the north coast, this is a real Instagram picture-perfect location.

 Alternatively, if you fancy a longer walk or cycle, why not try the five-mile long Forth Bridges Trail.
 This trail gives amazing views of all three bridges and takes you through the vibrant communities of North and South Queensferry.